Go4Algorithms/docs/source/includes/_writing.md

 # Some more code
 # yet even more code
 ```
-- If you have an accompanying code, add it *before* the article, that way it will show up beside the article
+- If you have an accompanying code, add it *before* the article, that way it will show up beside the article (the code on the left was added before this line)